Hafling: Geography and Population

+As of January 1, 2024 it had a population of 701 and an area of 27.4 km2.
+Located on a high plateau at 1,290 meters (4232 feet) above sea level, it even has a skiing/hiking area which gets to 2000-2500 m.

 Hafling borders the following municipalities: Merano, Sarntal, Schenna and Vöran.

 History

 The city gave its name to the Haflinger breed of horses.

 Coat of arms

-The emblem is a natural breed Haflinger horse, on a mountain with three vert peaks, through a pine tree.
+The emblem is a natural breed Haflinger horse on a mountain with three vert peaks, through a pine tree.
 The mountain and the pine symbolize that the village is located at high elevation.
 The coat of arms was granted in 1967.

 Society

 Linguistic distribution

-According to the 2011 census, 97.58% of the population spoke German, 2.42% Italian as first language.
+According to the 2024 census, 96.87% of the population spoke German, 3.13% Italian as first language.